Be Prepared for a Hurricane

 Since 1953 the names for tropical storms have come from six lists that were generated at that time.
 So, in essence, you might see the same names given every six years.
 The only exceptions are if the name was retired due to the severity of the storm based on loss of life and property.
 Some retired names are Katrina, Dorian, and Irma.

-The names you’ll see this year include Alex, Bonnie, Colin, Danielle, Earl, Fiona, Gaston, and Hermine.
+The names listed for 2022 included Alex, Bonnie, Colin, Danielle, Earl, Fiona, Gaston, and Hermine.
 The list goes on to include Ian, Julia, Karl, Lisa, Martin, and Nicole.
-If the season is as active as expected, you could also see Owen, Paula, Richard, Shary, Tobias, Virginie, and Walter.
-Keep your eyes and ears open, it could be a wild storm season in 2022!
+If the season was as active as expected, they anticipated using Owen, Paula, Richard, Shary, Tobias, Virginie, and Walter.
+Keep your eyes and ears open, it could be a wild storm season in 2023!

 Final Word